Acelogic/Testfol-MarginStresser/README.md

 ## License

+This project is licensed under the GPL V2 License - see the [LICENSE](LICENSE) file for details.

 This tool interfaces with the Testfol API.
 Please review Testfol's terms of service for usage guidelines.

 ## Disclaimer